dhrumilvora93/serverless-data-pipeline/README.md

 for our project we need two roles;

-* one for lambda - AWS Lambda Full ACCESS policy, AWS Glue Service Role
+* one for lambda - AWS Lambda Full Access policy, AWS Glue Service Role
-* one for glue. - AWS Glue Service Role, S3 FULL ACCESS
+* one for glue. - AWS Glue Service Role, S3 Full Access

 create roles and for both these roles and keep the ARN somewhere accessible.